NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 * **Configuration:** Name of model configuration use for the forecast.
 * **Cycle Time:** The initialization date and time of the forecast.
 * **Forecast Length:** The total forecast length in hours.
 * **Status:** The current status and progress of the forecast.
-A completed job will show an "Open Viewer" button that users can click to take them to the forecast viewer for that WRF job.
+The initial status will say "Launching Cluster" as the system prepares its compute nodes and sets up the forecast.
+From there, the status will change indicating it's progress through the job, e.g. "Running Ungrib", "Running Metgrid", etc. A completed job will show an "Open Viewer" button that users can click to take them to the forecast viewer for that WRF job.
+A failed job with show a status inidicating which component it failed on, e.g. "Real failed", and providing a place to look for errors in the Log Viewer (see below).

 Managing a WRF Job
 ------------------